 Take CMDB as an example.
 CMDB already stores relationships between resources, as well as relationships between resources and people.
 If an OnCall platform can directly use this information, alert dispatch becomes more automated, duplicate configuration work is reduced, and the risks caused by inconsistent metadata are lowered.

 Flashduty supports CMDB integration.
-It can obtain asset dependency mapping information from CMDB and use that metadata for alert label enrichment, adding more context to alerts.
-This brings two benefits.
-First, enriched labels make automated alert dispatch easier.
-Second, when engineers receive an alert, they immediately see richer context, which helps them quickly judge impact scope and severity.
+It can obtain asset dependency mappings from CMDB and use that metadata for alert label enrichment.
+The enriched labels make automated dispatch easier, and engineers see enough context in the alert to judge impact scope and severity faster.

 Continuous Operations

 "Without measurement, there is no improvement."
-All alerts are centralized in one platform, and every step in each alert's full handling lifecycle is recorded.
-Flashduty provides statistics across multiple dimensions, including workload statistics, TopK alert statistics, MTTA, and MTTR.
-Based on this data, managers can drive OnCall optimization scientifically and with clear targets.
+With alerts centralized in one platform, every step in the alert handling lifecycle is recorded.
+Flashduty provides workload statistics, TopK alert statistics, MTTA, and MTTR, giving managers a concrete basis for OnCall optimization.

 Mr. Song's WeChat: giggs06.
 If you would like an in-depth discussion with him, you can add him on WeChat directly.